This recipe includes

 Now, I should mention that the dish that is most common in restaurants in France is actually blanquette de veau, which is made with veau meaning veal.
 It is one of the grand classics of French gastronomy, with plenty of Michelin starred chefs putting their own spin on it, including using chicken or pork instead.

-It is a very simple dish, made with meat, mushroom, vegetables, and a white sauce.
+It is a simple meat dish, with mushroom, vegetables, and a white sauce added.
 Blanquette comes from the French word blanche meaning “white” and refers to the sauce made from cream and butter, or flour.

 However, veal is not the easiest meat to find if you are making a blanquette de veau.
 Even in grocery stores in France, you will rarely find veal.
 Instead, you need to go to a boucherie (butcher) to get the cut of meat that you want.
 So most people in a rush usually substitute it with chicken or pork shoulder.

 (However, if you would like to follow tradition and prepare a blanquette de veau, you can substitute veal for chicken in the recipe below, and add a couple of minutes to the cooking time of the Instant pot.)

 Like the coq au vin and poulet provençale, the blanquette de poulet is a great way to easily harness the flavors of a chicken in a traditional French dish.
 Made with chicken and vegetables, it is also a healthy dish that’s packed with protein and so good for the body.